clri/olleh/README.md

-HOW TO COMPILE & EXECUTE COMPILER make clean make
+HOW TO COMPILE & EXECUTE COMPILER
+Run:
+make clean
+make

 HOW TO RUN TEST SCRIPT
+Run:
 ./testall.sh

-Look at the results in testall.log.
+Then look at the results in testall.log.
+Note: We currently can't process any strings.

 SYNTAX TO BE ADDED LATER
+String processing.